* Denmark's TDC turns down bid approach

 Neither TDC nor the consortium gave any financial details of the offer.

-In a successful bid, Macquarie would own slightly more than 50 percent of shares in TDC, while the three Danish funds would divide the rest evenly between them, Berlingske reported.
+In a successful bid, Macquarie would own about 50 percent of shares in TDC, while the three Danish funds would divide the rest evenly between them, Berlingske reported.

 The newspapers also reported that the bidding consortium is working with Nordea Bank and Morgan Stanley on a deal.